mitchchn/mitchchn.github.io/_posts/2014-05-03-coding-for-journalists-p0.md

 ---
 layout: post
-title: "Practical coding for Journalists — Part 0: Why, Who, What"
+title: "Practical Coding for Journalists — Part 0: Why, Who, What"
 tag: coding for journalists
 ---